timfayz/elementcss/docs/1_installation.md

 3. From now on you can use GUI **application** or **command line** to make compilations

 ##SASS Usage
-First of all, create empty ``styles.scss`` file at the same place as if you create normal CSS file and write some SASS code into the file.<br/>
+Let's take a closer look at SASS.
+First of all, create empty ``styles.scss`` file at the same place as if you create normal CSS file, then write a some SASS code into the file.
 Next we need to make our first compilation from SASS to plain CSS.
 If you choose command line, the steps below is for you:

 * Go to directory where ``styles.scss`` is placed:<br/>
 	Windows: open the directory by file explorer, run ``Shift`` + ``Right Click`` at a pane and choose ``Open command line`` in the context menu<br/>